 - NAND Flash products are electrically re-writeable, non-volatile semiconductor memory devices that retain content when power is turned off.
 NAND Flash is ideal for mass-storage devices due to its fast erase and write times, high density and low cost per bit relative to other solid-state memories.
 Embedded NAND Flash-based storage devices are utilized in mobile phones, solid-state drives, tablets, computers, industrial and automotive applications, MP3/4 players and other personal and consumer applications.
-Removable storage devices, such as USB and Flash memory cards, are used with applications such as PCs, digital still cameras, MP3/4 players and mobile phones. - In the fourth quarter of 2015, we introduced 3D XPoint[TM] technology, a new category of non-volatile memory.
-3D XPoint memory's innovative, transistor-less, cross point architecture creates a three-dimensional checkerboard where memory cells sit at the intersection of word lines and bit lines, allowing the cells to be addressed individually.
+Removable storage devices, such as USB and Flash memory cards, are used with applications such as PCs, digital still cameras, MP3/4 players and mobile phones. - In the fourth quarter of 2015, we introduced 3D XPointTM technology, a new category of non-volatile memory.
+3D XPoint memory's innovative, transistor-less, cross point architecture creates a threedimensional checkerboard where memory cells sit at the intersection of word lines and bit lines, allowing the cells to be addressed individually.
 As a result, data can be written and read in small sizes, leading to fast and efficient read/write processes.
-In 2015 we manufactured a small volume of 3D XPoint[TM] memory products in connection with our development efforts, and we plan to produce commercial volumes of 3D XPoint[TM] memory products in 2016.
+We began production of 3D XPoint memory products in 2016 and expect to significantly increase production in 2017.